WarlockW/uer/Quickstart.md

 This section uses several commonly-used examples to demonstrate how to use UER-py.
-More details are discussed in [Instructions](https://github.com/dbiir/UER-py/wiki/instructions).
+More details are discussed in Instructions.
 We firstly use BERT model on [Douban book review classification dataset](https://embedding.github.io/evaluation/).
 We pre-train model on book review corpus and then fine-tune it on classification dataset.
 There are three input files: book review corpus, book review classification dataset, and vocabulary.
-All files are encoded in UTF-8 and are included in this project.
+All files are encoded in UTF-8 and included in this project.

 The format of the corpus for BERT is as follows (one sentence per line and documents are delimited by empty lines)：
 ```